lytedev/dotfiles/readme.md

 ## Installation

 Various pre-setup scripts exist for different platforms in the `scripts` directory.
+I'll outline their intended use here.

 Once you're all set, go ahead and run the `bootstrap.sh` script.
 This will symlink all the necessary files.